 More than half of Americans feel it’s easier to figure out taxes than to figure out what they should or shouldn’t eat to be healthier.

 This perception – coupled with other myths and confusions around diet and nutrition – makes a healthy eating lifestyle feel out of reach for many.
 But this doesn’t have to be the case.
-This is why I create the Better Health Now Series.
-We are giving you a year-long healthy makeover one month at a time, removing all the complexity and confusion from developing healthy habits.
-Be sure to sign up for the Better Health Now series and we’ll notify you of every new release.
+This is why I create the Family Wellness Challenge.
+One week of this 3-week challenge is dedicated to developing healthier eating habits at home.
+The goal is to remove all the complexity and confusion from developing healthy habits around food, family routines, and stress.
+Be sure to sign up for it here.

 How to Start Eating Healthier at Home